pbatard/uefi-ntfs/README.md

 (something a native EFI FAT32 partition cannot support), or allow indiscriminate EFI or BIOS boot of Windows To Go drives.

-The way this works in conjuction with Rufus is as follows:
+The way this works, in conjuction with Rufus, is as follows:

-* Rufus creates 2 MBR partitions on the target USB disk.
-The first one is an NTFS partition occupying almost all the drive, that contains the Windows files (To Go, or regular installation), and the second is a very small FAT partition, located at the very end, that contains an NTFS EFI driver (see http://efi.akeo.ie) and the UEFI:NTFS bootloader.
+* Rufus creates 2 partitions on the target USB disk (these can be MBR or GPT partitions).
+The first one is an NTFS partition occupying almost all the drive, that contains the Windows files (for Windows To Go, or for regular installation), and the second is a very small FAT partition, located at the very end, that contains an NTFS EFI driver (see http://efi.akeo.ie) as well as the UEFI:NTFS bootloader.
 * When the USB drive boots in EFI mode, the first NTFS partition gets ignored by the EFI firmware and the UEFI:NTFS bootloader from the bootable FAT partition is executed.
 * UEFI:NTFS then loads the relevant NTFS EFI driver, locates the existing NTFS partition on the same media, and executes the `/efi/boot/bootx64.efi` or `/efi/boot/bootia32.efi` that resides there.
-This achieves the exact same outcome as if the EFI firmware had native NTFS support and was able to boot straight from NTFS.
+This achieves the exact same outcome as if the EFI firmware had native NTFS support and could boot straight from NTFS.

 ## Prerequisites